lm2343635/Grouper-Server/README.md

 (4)`group/init`

-   - Initialize a group by submitting the number of servers and recover threshold.
+   - Initialize a group by submitting the parameters in the extended secret sharing scheme f(k, n, s) and the TTL.
    - method: POST
    - param:
       - server(int): the number of servers, the parameter n in f(k, n, s)